NicoloMoretti/barracks/docs/scripting-guide.md

 ## disable-self

-disable-self is still here and has been upgraded to disable it's block and all of it's children block!
+disable-self is still here and has been upgraded to disable its block and all of its child blocks!

 It's been promoted to a keyword like 'return', 'break', 'continue', so it dropped it's parenthesis.